Cost of Attendance

 The following are included in the cost of attendance:

 - Tuition and fees

 - Personal expenses

-Dining charges are based upon actual costs of the meal plan, while housing charges vary based upon residence hall assignment.
-When you live on campus, you will be billed directly for your room and your meal plan.
+Food charges are based upon the actual cost of the all access meal plan along with an estimate for any meals that are not covered under the standard contract (2 meals for each instructional week and then any breaks during the semester).
+The cost for on-campus housing is based on the median housing charge incurred during 2022-23.
+Please note, you will be billed directly for your actual room assignment and meal plan choice.
 Concord University policy requires all unmarried students (traditional age undergraduates) who have not received prior permission to commute to reside on campus in the University’s residence halls as long as space is available.
-If you will not plan to reside on campus, you must submit an Off-Campus Exception/Commuter Request Form to the Office of Housing and Residence Life.
+If you do not plan to reside on campus, you must submit an Off-Campus Exception/Commuter Request Form to the Office of Housing and Residence Life.
 The COA budget component for housing and meals for students who live with parents or reside in off-campus housing vary according to your personal circumstances.

-Below are 2022-2023 estimated average cost of attendance budgets used by the Office of Financial Aid to determine students’ eligibility for financial aid.
+Below are 2023-2024 cost of attendance budgets used by the Office of Financial Aid to determine students’ eligibility for financial aid: